Icinga/icinga2/doc/03-monitoring-basics.md

-The host `localhost` with the generated services from the `basic-partitions` dictionary (see [apply for](03-monitoring-basics.md#using-apply-for) for details) checks a basic set of disk partitions with modified custom attributes (warning thresholds at `10%`, critical thresholds at `5%` free disk space).
+The host `localhost` with the generated services from the `basic-partitions` dictionary (see [apply for](03-monitoring-basics.md#using-apply-for) for details) checks a basic set of disk partitions with modified custom variables (warning thresholds at `10%`, critical thresholds at `5%` free disk space).

-The custom attribute `disk_partition` can either hold a single string or an array of string values for passing multiple partitions to the `check_disk` check plugin.
+The custom variable `disk_partition` can either hold a single string or an array of string values for passing multiple partitions to the `check_disk` check plugin.

 ```